Aiming for the social reintegration of patients with psychiatric and neurological disorders

 - 2Serotonin-Dopamine Activity Modulator: This acts as a partial agonist by binding to the dopamine D2 receptor and serotonin 5HT1A receptor, and also acts as an antagonist for the serotonin 5HT2A receptor.

-It is thought that the causes of many central nervous system disorders lie in brain function.
-These disorders include schizophrenia and the manic symptoms of bipolar disorder, major depressive disorder, anxiety disorders that lead to behavioral and psychological impairment, as well as adjustment disorders that interfere with work, study, and social life.
+It is understood that the causes of many central nervous system disorders lie in brain functions.
+These disorders include schizophrenia, which involves an imbalance of messenger chemicals that convey information in the brain; manic symptoms of bipolar disorder; major depressive disorder; anxiety disorders that lead to behavioral and psychological impairment; and adjustment disorders that interfere with work, study, and social life; and alcoholism.
 Epilepsy is a chronic disease of the brain that causes repeated seizures, while Parkinson's disease is now recognized as a brain disorder.
-Schizophrenia, which involves an imbalance of messenger chemicals that convey information in the brain, is representative of central nervous system disorders.

 - Schizophrenia (Smile Navigator, in Japanese)